 In researching the life of Elizabeth Stride, the third victim of Jack the Ripper, for my novel, Say Anything But Your Prayers, I discovered several fun mysteries beyond the most obvious one concerning the identity of her murderer.
-In the process of writing a fictionalized account of her life, it was up to me to make sense of the mysteries, and that meant coming up with reasonable story elements to stand in for missing information.
-One of the most interesting mysteries in her life that I addressed involves a misidentification of her body while it was at the mortuary.
+In the process of writing a fictionalized account of her life, I had to make sense of the mysteries, and that meant coming up with reasonable story elements to stand in for missing information.
+One of the most interesting mysteries involves a misidentification of her body while it was at the mortuary.
 I will get to that shortly.
-First a smaller mystery.
+First a couple of smaller mysteries.

 On the surface, Elizabeth and her husband, John Stride, seemed to have had good opportunities.
 They opened a coffee shop in London in 1870.
 Although the shop was moved to two other locations within the city over time, they ran it until 1875 when their ownership of the business was sold.
 John Stride was a carpenter during a time when London was growing in leaps and bounds.
 Despite these endeavors, in the end, the couple was impoverished and both spent time in the workhouse.

-Concerning John’s carpentry—yes, London was growing by leaps and bounds, but the industrial revolution had eliminated so many jobs throughout the countryside, that the unemployed flooded into the city to find work.
+Concerning John’s carpentry—yes, London was growing by leaps and bounds, but the industrial revolution had eliminated so many jobs throughout the countryside and the unemployed flooded into the city to find work.
 Competition for jobs was fierce.
-Any stain on a worker’s reputation might leave him out in the cold.
+Any stain on a worker’s reputation might leave him out in the cold, and that could include not making the required “contributions” to organizations that organized carpentry work and workers.
 Victorian London was a challenging environment in which to live and thrive.
 The possible reasons for a lack of success for John Stride’s carpentry are endless.
 I chose one that made sense within the context of the tale I was telling and helped further the plot.

 Under questioning by the coroner, Detective-Inspector Ried, and the Foreman of the inquest, Mrs. Malcolms said of her sister, Elizabeth Watts, that she’d once had a policeman as a lover, that she’d lived with a man who kept a coffee shop in Poplar, that she’d gone by the nickname Long Liz, that she was a drunkard who had been arrested more than once for public drunkenness, and that she’d gotten released from jail on one occasion by saying that she was subject to epileptic seizures.
-All six of these descriptions held true of Elizabeth Stride.
+All six of these descriptions seemed to also hold true for Elizabeth Stride.